The Importance of A Good Morning Routine on RYS 200 Yoga Alliance.

 In Bali, we would like you to slow down a bit and take it easy.
 You are in a new environment, new people, and new time zones.

 During your Yoga Teacher Training, we would much rather prefer that you start your day by harmonising your mind body and be comfortable with your environment.

 Sure, maybe wake up a little earlier.
 Feel fresh; eat something nice on your balcony, or by the pool.
 Catch some sun, chat with new friends, enjoy the start to your day and be ready for morning yoga session after you have eaten, not before.☕????

 YOU ALREADY KNOW your own eating habits regarding how long before a class you should eat.
 Maybe 1 hour before or 40 mins before depending upon what you eat.
 But you would definitely not take a new intensive 2-hour yoga class at 6 am, immediately after waking up, rushing off, and on an empty stomach.
 What we don’t want you to do is to start your morning yoga session on an empty stomach.?

 It is not safe is not real life and does not make any good health sense.

 It is from this new-day-start-routine that you will feel ready and properly prepared to take on any 2 hour yoga meditation session.

-With this kind of morning preparation you are much more likely to enjoy, participate, learn and excel in all areas of your wellbeing and yoga practise.
-This new approach to your day is something that you will learn, embrace and can replicate when you return home.
+With this kind of morning preparation you are much more likely to enjoy, participate, learn and excel in all areas of your wellbeing and yoga practice.
+This new approach to your day is something that you will learn, embrace, and can replicate when you return home.

 Many yoga teacher training courses are quite often in remote, isolated locations, the middle of the Bali jungle for example.
 You absolutely have NO CHOICE, nowhere to go, when the food problems and other issues come to the surface.